scala/scala3/docs/docs/reference/extend/instance-declarations.md

 }
 ```

-An extension implementation can thus provide a kind of "implements" relationship that can be defined independently of the types it connects.
+An instance definition can thus provide a kind of "implements" relationship that can be defined independently of the types it connects.

-### Adding Implementations to Generic Traits
+### Generic Instance Declarations

-Just like extension methods, extension implementations can also be generic and their type parameters can have bounds.
+Just like extension methods, instance declarations can also be generic and their type parameters can have bounds.

 For example, assume we have the following two traits, which define binary and unary (infix) equality tests: